 Much of the growth in m-commerce is coming from emerging markets which, due to the proliferation and low cost of mobile devices, tend to be mobile-first economies.
 These engines of growth are pretty much operating in a post-web world.

 Also according to Statista, users spend in the region of just 4 minutes in the average m-commerce app.
 That’s a reduction from 6 minutes in 2017!

 So that’s just 4 minutes to convince the user to make that purchase.

 Keep it bitesize

-One important aspect to UX design is friction.
-Friction is anything that prevents the visitory from accomplishing a task in the app.
+One important aspect of UX design is friction.
+Friction is anything that prevents the visitor from accomplishing a task in the app.
 Friction is bad.
-Friction can lead to app exits, frustration and drop in overall conversation rates.
+Friction can lead to app exits, frustration, and a drop in overall conversation rates.